After much preparation, the actors begin the construction of a monolithic tower. The materials are physically present. Nothing is mimed or acted out.

 Genesis, Chapter 11.
 It is a vestigial organ of early biblical narrative.
 Its existence merely a faint hint of a long-forgotten time, when we knew the soon-to-be Abrahamic God by the enigmatic names of El Shaddai and Baal.
 His true nature yet unrevealed, until the Priestly Class of ancient Israel compiled the early Pentateuch in order to centralize worship under the reforms of King Josiah.
 The story contained in Genesis 11, or rather the suggestion of the story as it might have once been written, is not wholly unique to the Judeo-Yahwist cult that later became Judeaism and Christianity.
 As the stories of creation and deluge before it, the three small paragraphs of Genesis 11 is a mocking parody of the Mesopotamian sagas.
 A monotheist critique of what were then familiar campfire tales, drained of their characteristic pagan mysticism and laid bare in the basest of terms.
 A satiric joke whose comedy has ossified, whose setup we see as prehistoric whimsy, and whose punchline we mistake as the absolute will of an almighty God.

-After the waters of the Flood receded, the peoples of the Earth travelled eastward from Mount Ararat to the land of Shi'nar.
+After the waters of the Flood receded, the peoples of the Earth traveled eastward from Mount Ararat to the land of Shi'nar.
 They decided to build a city, and next to it a towering ziggurat which could climb towards the heavens, “so that we may make a name for ourselves, and not be scattered over the whole Earth,” they said, tempting fate.
-(Gen 11:4) The tower – requiring the collective cooperation of all the people of Shi'nar – was an ancient innovation, sporting the use of baked brick instead of stone.
+(Gen 11:4) The tower—requiring the collective cooperation of all the people of Shi'nar—was an ancient innovation, sporting the use of baked brick instead of stone.
 God, upon seeing their jolly cooperation, and probably in a bad mood that morning, sent down his angels to “confound their language.”
 Henceforth, no one knew what the other spoke.
 One would ask for the mortar, yet be handed a brick.
 In a rage he would throw the brick back at his partner, killing him.
-Thus, the population expelled itself from the suddenly chaotic Shi'nar, their differing tongues to become all the differing nations of the world – an irony that Shi'nar was only founded against.
+Thus, the population expelled itself from the suddenly chaotic Shi'nar, their differing tongues to become all the differing nations of the world; an irony that Shi'nar was only founded against.
 The comedy of this story remains, only now obscured by the reverent cadence of Biblical translation.

-This is, perhaps, a greater description of the Tower of Babel than is warranted, for even in the Bible it doesn't take up the whole chapter.
-Genesis 11 itself immediately veers off into a tangent which would later introduce the character of Abram, and the Tower of Babel, with its confounding effects, is never mentioned again, as if it never happened in the first place.
+This is, perhaps, a greater description of the Tower of Babel than is warranted, for even in the Bible it doesn't command the absolute presence which would befit a great calamity of divine retribution.
+Genesis 11 itself—mid-chapter—immediately veers off into a tangent to introduce the character of Abram, whose prophecy and progeny would demand attention for the vast majority—and entire remainder—of the Book of Genesis.
+The Tower of Babel, with its confounding effects, is never mentioned again, as if it never happened in the first place.
 If, overnight, the small story of Babel t'were mysteriously stricken from every holy book in the world, its ancient words erased, we would be hard-pressed to prove that something was indeed there.

 This is not enough.

 The story of Babel and its effect looms large in our cultural imagination, yet this mere fragment of forgotten mythology is undeserving of the heed we give it.
 It does not equate to the respect it is given.
 It generates imbalance.
 The Tower of Babel has a bad return on investment.
 As we stand now, our Gods have abandoned us and we need new Gods.
 Our myths have come to vainglorious ends.
 (Ball, 02010) This story needs to be retold, and by the logic of market forces, there can only be one way to tell it.
 Advertising is the official institution of storytelling in systems of modern consumer capitalism.
-Marshall McLuhan referred to advertising as “the greatest artform of the 20th century,” (originally quoted in Advertising Age, Sept.
-3rd, 01976) and thus by capitalistic constraint advertising therefore remains the greatest artform of our time.
+In 01976, Marshall McLuhan referred to advertising as “the greatest artform of the 20th century.”
+Furthermore, Marxist scholars Fredric Jameson and Slavoj Žižek each independently observed that “it is easier to imagine an end to the world than an end to capitalism.”
+By these two forces combined, we may therefore conclude, that advertising still remains the greatest artform of our time—and indeed, all possible times forthwith.
+An artform whose greatness will outlast the heat-death of the universe!
 Only advertising can possibly make the story of Babel whole again.

 Wieden+Kennedy Ad Agency.
 (02013) “Library Fight.”
 Super Bowl XLVII.